-The Nissan Murano is a luxurious and well-balanced midsize crossover with a curvaceous look that sets it apart from its rivals.
-While it returns only middling fuel economy, the rest of the Murano is strong enough to warrant a serious look from those seeking a solid five-passenger crossover.
+All new for the latest model year, the Nissan Murano is a well-balanced midsize crossover with a curvaceous look that sets it apart from its rivals.
+While the concept car-inspired styling isn't for everyone, the rest of the Murano is strong enough to warrant a serious look from those seeking a solid five-passenger crossover.

-A 3.5-liter V6 serves up 260 horsepower and 240 lb-ft of torque, while one of the better CVTs (continuously variable transmission) metes out power smoothly to either the front wheels (the standard configuration) or all four wheels (with an optional AWD system).
+Power for the Murano comes from a 3.5-liter V6 serves up 260 horsepower at 6,000 rpms and 240 lb-ft of torque at 4,400 rpms.
+One of the better CVTs (continuously variable transmission) metes out power smoothly to either the front wheels (the standard configuration) or all four wheels (with an optional AWD system).

-Murano buyers can choose between five trim levels - S, SV, SV Value Package, SL and LE.
+Murano buyers can choose between five trim levels - S, SV, SL and Platinum.

-All Murano models come standard with dual front, front side and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Murano models come standard with dual front, front side, side curtain and a driver's side knee airbag in addition to traction and stability control systems and a tire-pressure monitoring system.

 Perhaps the most direct rival to the Murano in terms of size and seating capacity is the Ford Edge; the Chevrolet Equinox is slightly smaller, while the seven-passenger Toyota Highlander is a bit larger.
 Other competitors that merit consideration include the Hyundai Santa Fe and the Kia Sorento.